-Thus, one of the most crucial tasks in imaging becomes finding a solution to create a strong signal with a minimum amount of noise beside it.
-Unfortunately, finding a solution often proves to be a significant challenge in imaging, particularly in a low light situation where the signal is already low.
-The first step when dealing with image noise is to identify the type of noise you’re dealing with.
+Thus, one of the most crucial tasks in imaging is finding a solution to create a strong signal with a minimum amount of noise beside it.
+Unfortunately, finding a solution often proves to be a significant challenge in imaging, particularly in a low-light situation where the signal is already low.
+When dealing with image noise, the first step is to identify the type of noise you’re encountering.

-In digital imaging, we encounter various types of noise, but unfortunately the terms and definitions differ slightly across standards and publications making it difficult to always agree on one or two solutions.
+In digital imaging, we encounter various types of noise.
+Unfortunately, the terms and definitions differ slightly across standards and publications, making it difficult to always agree on one or two solutions.
 In this article, we try our best to cover the most widely used definitions and solutions.

 Temporal noise (random noise)

-Temporal noise is almost always completely random and is the result of variations in the process of generating a digital value from a single pixel by converting incoming photons into electrons.
-In addition, the number of photons that hit a single-pixel during the exposure time will also vary.
+Temporal noise is almost always completely random and results from variations in generating a digital value from a single pixel by converting incoming photons into electrons.
+Also, the number of photons that hit a single-pixel during the exposure time will vary.
 This procedure is known as photon shot noise.

 Spatial noise (pattern noise or non-uniformity noise)

-Spatial noise is typically caused by variations in the individual pixel and is therefore not random.
-This noise type is often referred to as “non-uniformities,” as the term noise itself implies that it is based on a random process.
-EMVA1288 uses the term “non-uniformity” while ISO 15739 uses “fixed pattern noise.”
+Variations in an individual pixel typically cause spatial noise and are therefore not random.
+This noise type is often referred to as "non-uniformities" because the term noise itself implies a random process.
+EMVA1288 uses the term "non-uniformity," while ISO 15739 uses "fixed pattern noise."

-Keep in mind that variations between the pixel can also be caused by temporal noise, the various forms of spatial noise can only be observed when the temporal noise is minimized.
-This process is normally carried out by averaging hundreds of images to minimize the random component.
+Keep in mind that variations between the pixel can also be caused by temporal noise.
+The various forms of spatial noise are only observable when minimizing the temporal noise.
+This process is typically carried out by averaging hundreds of images to minimize the random component.
 The remaining (averaged) image will show then only show the spatial noise.

-One form of spatial noise is Pixel Response Non-Uniformity (PRNU), a slight variation in the sensitivity of each pixel.
-Dark Signal Non-Uniformity (DSNU) is another form that has a slight variance between pixels in their signal, or, more simply put, the generated signal in an absence of light.
+One form of spatial noise is Pixel Response Non-Uniformity (PRNU), a slight variation in each pixel's sensitivity.
+Dark Signal Non-Uniformity (DSNU) is another form that has a slight variance between pixels in their signal, or, more simply put, the generated signal in the absence of light.

 Color noise vs. Intensity noise

-In the previous section, we only analyzed the behavior of single pixels and their neighbors from Monochrome sensors.
-These sensors will show the noise as a variation in the intensity only.
+In the previous section, we only analyzed single pixels' behavior and their neighbors from Monochrome sensors.
+These sensors will only show the noise as a variation in the intensity.
 Color sensors, however, will display both intensity noise and color noise.

 Color noise is created and amplified during the generation of color information.
-Essentially, a single pixel captures only color information for a certain band of the light spectrum (e.g., Red, Green or Blue).
-This process is true for nearly all types of sensors.
+Essentially, a single-pixel captures only color information for a specific band of the light spectrum (e.g., Red, Green, or Blue).
+This process is valid for nearly all types of sensors.

-Color noise is attributed to a process known as demosaicing where the missing color information is interpolated from a neighboring pixel to ensure Red, Green and Blue is obtained in each pixel.
-As a result, the noise of an individual pixel will affect the color information of a neighboring pixel and during the interpolation process the noise in these pixels will smear out.
+Color noise is attributed to a process known as demosaicing.
+Essentially, the missing color information is interpolated from a neighboring pixel to ensure Red, Green, and Blue are obtained in each pixel.
+As a result, the noise of an individual pixel will affect the color information of a neighboring pixel.
+During the interpolation process, the noise in these pixels will smear out.

-The typical color noise scenario in imaging is the presence of strong noise in the blue channel and lower noise in the green and red channels.
-The strong noise in the blue channel will also affect the other channels due to demosaicing.
+The typical color noise scenario in imaging is strong noise in the blue channel and lower noise in the green and red channels.
+The intense noise in the blue channel will also affect the other channels due to demosaicing.

-It’s important to note that the human observer is much more sensitive to intensity noise than to color noise, but nevertheless, strong color noise can still be disturbing to the overall image quality.
+It's important to note that the human observer is much more sensitive to intensity noise than color noise.
+Nevertheless, intense color noise can still be disturbing to the overall image quality.

 There are many different sources of noise in an image.
-To simplify, we can differentiate into two main noise sources: Photon-Shot noise and Read noise.
+To simplify, we can differentiate into two primary noise sources: Photon-Shot noise and Read noise.

 The photon-shot noise refers to the noise of the light itself.
 If we imagine light as a flow of photons, then we see that this flow is not perfectly constant over time.
 To compare, picture an instrument that measures rain on a small surface.
 If we have heavy rain, we can accurately provide a number that is the average for the surface per time interval.
-A very light rain, however, will only show a few drops per time interval and will thus change rapidly for the various measurements.
+However, very light rain will only show a few drops per time interval and change rapidly for the various measurements.

 The same idea from the rain example applies to photon-shot noise.
-The ratio of signal to noise (SNR) equals the square root of the signal for photon-shot noise.
+The ratio of signal to noise (SNR) equals the signal's square root for photon-shot noise.
 Put simply, the more photons we have, the better the SNR and vice versa.

 When we plot the SNR vs. the number of photons per pixel per exposure, we can differentiate the SNR into two regions:

-Read-noise limited: Occurs when the read noise is so strong that the SNR is significantly lower than the lowest SNR that appears from the photon shot noise.
+Read-noise limited: Occurs when the read noise is so intense that the SNR is significantly lower than the lowest SNR that appears from the photon shot noise.

-Photon shot noise limited: Occurs when the measured SNR is just slightly below the highest SNR that can be reached with the photon shot noise.
+Photon shot noise limited: Occurs when the measured SNR is just slightly below the highest SNR that you can reach with the photon shot noise.

-A perfect camera (free of read noise and quantization noise) is not noise-free, but instead will still show the photon shot noise.
-Keep in mind, however, that the lower the number of photons per pixel per exposure, the worse the SNR.
+A perfect camera (free of read noise and quantization noise) is not noise-free but will still show the photon shot noise.
+However, keep in mind that the lower the number of photons per pixel per exposure, the worse the SNR.